 News & Documentary at NYU Journalism brings you eight young filmmakers from around the world, and their fresh look at captivating stories from off the beaten path.
 Directing, shooting and editing as a one-person crew, these emerging filmmakers immersed themselves with their subjects to give you an intimate insight into our city and our world.
-Series Two features stories from villages in rural China to public schools in Harlem, from Bollywood to Inner Mongolia.
-Inside Lens takes you on a journey towards the future of documentary filmmaking, into the unexpected stories we find in the places we know best, and the experiences we share even in the farthest stretches of our world.
+Series Three features stories from the waters of Florida to that of Micronesia, from the farm to table movement in China to the plight of refugees in Malaysia.
+Inside Lens takes you to unexpected places and experiences we share even in the farthest stretches of our world.

 NYC Life, the City of New York’s lifestyle channel, is available in the New York tri-state area over-the-air (Channel 25.1) and on Cablevision (Channel 22), Comcast (Channel 14), Direct TV (Channel 25), RCN (Channel 25), Time Warner (Channel 25), and Verizon FiOS (Channel 25).
 Visit nyc.gov/media for carrier information and schedules.

 The ecosystems of the Atlantic are being threatened by their largest invasion in history.
 It’s up to Lad Akins and his army of spearfishers to take the ocean back from the poisonous Lionfish.
 The world’s greatest predator is getting back on top of the food chain.

 Mahfudz, Ghani, and Raed are from three different countries.
 They all migrated to Malaysia, attracted by the promise of a “progressive Muslim country.”
 But finding home in the multicultural Malaysia isn’t too easy.